-- How certain are you with what Events/States should trigger the analytics tracking
+- How certain you are of the Events/States that should trigger analytics tracking

-- How deep within your app are you testing
+- How deep in your app are you testing

-Setting an impression criteria is considered a best practice if you are testing a feature which is unlikely to be encountered shortly after a user starts the app.
-And, if you're only concerned with users that have reached a certain State or completed a certain Event (e.g. Add to Cart).
+Setting an impression criteria may be a good idea if you are testing a feature that's unlikely to be encountered shortly after a user starts the app—or if you're only concerned with users that have reached a certain State or Event (e.g. Add to Cart).

-However, if you're testing something on the home page, or aren't quite sure what should trigger the tracking, then we recommend skipping impression criteria and using filters in Analytics to narrow the results down -- after the fact -- as you wish.
+However, if you're testing something on the home page, or aren't quite sure what should trigger the tracking, we recommend skipping impression criteria and using filters in Analytics to narrow your results down after the fact.

-For example, if you are testing a new user onboarding flow, it may not be necessary to specify an impression criteria as all new users who open the app will almost immediately be exposed to the test.
+For example, if you are testing a new user onboarding flow, it may not be necessary to specify an impression criteria, as all new users who open the app will be exposed to the test almost immediately.